Rebellion of Túpac Amaru II: Capture and execution of Antonio de Arriaga

-On 4 November 1780, after a party in Tungasuca, where Túpac Amaru II was a cacique, Túpac and supporters seized Antonio Arriaga, the corregidor of his hometown of Tinta.
-They forced him to write letters to his treasurer in Tinta requesting money and arms and to other influential individuals and kurakas ordering them to congregate in Tungasuca.
-On 10 November, six days after his capture, Arriaga was executed in front of thousands of gathered indigenous, mestizos, and criollos (locals of recognized Spanish descent).
+On 4 November 1780, after a celebration of the king Charles III in Yanaoca, where cacique Túpac Amaru II and supporters seized Antonio Arriaga, the corregidor of his hometown of Tinta and interim Governor of Tucumán.
+They forced him to write letters to his treasurer in Tinta requesting money and arms and to other influential individuals and kurakas ordering them to congregate in Tungasuca, where Arriaga was being held prisoner.
+While Arriaga was being kept in the basement of Túpac Amaru and Micaela Bastidas's home, Túpac Amaru traveled to Arriaga's home in Tinta to seize arms, money, and resources.
+On 10 November, six days after his capture, Arriaga was executed by hanging by his slave, in front of thousands of gathered indigenous, mestizos, and criollos (locals of recognized Spanish descent).

 On 16 November 1780, Túpac Amaru issued a proclamation decreeing the emancipation of Afro-Peruvian and African slaves.
 In this document, he exhorted all "decent" Spaniards, the clergy, and others friendly with the Peruvian population to join the fight against the hostilities and abuses of the European population; and all those who had been mistreated by the "chapetones" (a derogatory term for Spaniards), including slaves, to abandon them.
 This decision served a tactical purpose: with the escape of the slaves, the colonial export economy would collapse and the rebel forces would grow.
 Furthermore, the psychological effect was that in Lima, the upper classes on their haciendas would be more concerned about the defiant slaves and the free blacks and mulattos than about the population of the highlands.
 These also included ending the mita rotational labor system and limiting the power of the corregidor and thus amplifying his power as cacique and Túpac sought to create a new audiencia at Cusco.

-Rebellion in Cusco and southern campaign

-Painting of the Battle of Sangarará, painted 4 November 1870.
+According to the testimony of two possible rebels, Pascual Gutiérrez Sonco and Manuel Chuquipata, captured in December by the mayor of Carabuco, Túpac Amaru requested that his troops use crosses to distinguish themselves.
+Those who were not indigenous wore paper crosses on their hats, while the indigenous ones wore straw crosses.

+Expansion of the rebellion

+Following the assassination of Arriaga, Túpac began moving through the countryside, gaining supporters, primarily from the indigenous and mestizo classes, but also with some creoles and freed slaves.
+Creole Antonio de Figueroa joined the rebels, commanding the artillery regiment.